 - Are you giving yourself the opportunity to lead and think by delegating (or directing) effectively?

 If you’re not sure, then ask your team members.
 They will know!
-Many years ago, in my first leadership role, I was told about my highly Directive style in no uncertain terms… I quickly made it my priority to do things differently.
+Many years ago, in one of my first leadership roles, I was told about my highly Directive style in no uncertain terms… I quickly made it my priority to do things differently.

 Good leaders recognise the value of flexing their style and quickly benefit from enhanced staff engagement and development.
 Through making the best use of their resources, they also find more time for themselves to focus on what is really important.